sjl/red-tape/docs/08-rendering.markdown

 when rendering a form.
 This example will use the Hiccup templating library for brevity, but as mentioned you can use any templating library you like.

+Once you've read this section you're all set!
+Dig in and start making some forms.
+The [reference guide](../reference/) will be there when you need it.

 [TOC]

 Basic Structure